Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 Horse64's concurrency model has the following properties:

-- It has two types of functions, the concurrent *"later functions"* and the regular ones, that both need to be called differently.
+- It has two types of functions, the concurrent *"later functions"* and the regular ones, while the former ones need to be called differently.

-- The execution is concurrent as in interleaved, but not threaded as in not parallel.
+- Any concurrent execution is interleaved, but not threaded as in not parallel.
 Interleaving happens only at the `later` call points or when one execution chain fully ends.